Digitally Wise...Dreams Realized

 Direct marketing, the oldest form of marketing, is the process of communicating directly with target customers to encourage response by telephone, mail, electronic means, or personal visit.
 Users of direct marketing include retailers, wholesalers, manufacturers, and service providers, and they use a variety of methods including direct mail, telemarketing, direct-response advertising, online computer shopping services, cable shopping networks, and infomercials.
 Traditionally not viewed as an element in the promotional mix, direct marketing represents one of the most profound changes in marketing and promotion in the last 25 years.
 Aspects of direct marketing, which includes direct response advertising and direct mail advertising as well as the various research and support activities necessary for their implementation, have been adopted by virtually all companies engaged in marketing products, services, ideas, or persons.

 Direct marketing has become an important part of many marketing communication programs for three reasons.
 First, the number of two-income households has increased dramatically.
 About six in every ten women in the United States work outside the home.
-This has reduced the amount of time families have for shopping trips.
+This has reduced the number of time families has for shopping trips.
 Secondly, more shoppers than ever before rely on credit cards for payment of goods and services.
 These cashless transactions make products easier and faster to purchase.
 Finally, technological advances in telecommunications and computers allow consumers to make purchases from their homes via telephone, television, or computer with ease and safety.
 These three factors have dramatically altered the purchasing habits of American consumers and made direct marketing a growing field worldwide.

 Direct marketing allows a company to target more precisely a segment of customers and prospects with a sales message tailored to their specific needs and characteristics.
 Unlike advertising and public relations, whose connections to actual sales are tenuous or nebulous at best, direct marketing offers accountability by providing tangible results.
 The economics of direct marketing have also improved over the years as more information is gathered about customers and prospects.
 By identifying those consumers they can serve more effectively and profitably, companies may be more efficient in their marketing efforts.
 Whereas network television in the past offered opportunities to reach huge groups of consumers at a low cost per thousand, direct marketing can reach individual consumers and develop a relationship with each of them.

 Research indicates that brands with strong brand equity are more successful in direct marketing efforts than little-known brands.
-Direct marketing, then, works best when other marketing communication such as traditional media advertising supports the direct marketing effort.
+Direct marketing, then, works best when another marketing communication such as traditional media advertising supports the direct marketing effort.

 Sponsorship's (Event Marketing)

 Sponsorship's, or event marketing, combine advertising and sales promotions with public relations.
-Sponsorship's increase awareness of a company or product, build loyalty with a specific target audience, help differentiate a product from its competitors, provide merchandising opportunities, demonstrate commitment to a community or ethnic group, or impact the bottom line.
+Sponsorship's increase awareness of a company or product, build loyalty with a specific target audience, help differentiate a product from its competitors, provide merchandising opportunities, demonstrate a commitment to a community or ethnic group, or impact the bottom line.
 Like advertising, sponsorship's are initiated to build long-term associations.
 Organizations sometimes compare sponsorship's with advertising by using gross impressions or cost-per-thousand measurements.
 However, the value of sponsorship's can be very difficult to measure.
-Companies considering sponsorship's should consider the short-term public relations value of sponsorship's and the long-term goals of the organization.
+Companies considering sponsorships should consider the short-term public relations value of sponsorships and the long-term goals of the organization.
 Sports sponsorship's make up about two-thirds of all sponsorship's.

 Social Media Marketing

 The concept of social media marketing basically refers to the process of promoting business or websites through social media channels.
 It is a powerful marketing medium that is defining the way people are communicating.
-It is one of the significantly low-cost promotional methods that provide businesses large numbers of links and huge amount of traffic.
+It is one of the significantly low-cost promotional methods that provide businesses large numbers of links and a huge amount of traffic.
 Companies manage to get massive attention and that really works in favour of the business.
 Social media marketing is a potent method applied by progressive companies for selling their products/services or for just publishing content for advertisement revenue.

 Social media is an extremely useful tool using which companies can get their information, product descriptions, promotions all ingrained in the chain of networking world.
 Considering the newness of this marketing method, organizations are coming up with innovative ways to develop their marketing plans.
 New platforms are being created to approach potential clients.
 A large number of business organizations are allocating budget for online business development using social media marketing.
 It is a booming sector which is going to redefine the way marketing strategies are being formed and promoted.

 Internet marketing also referred to as i-marketing, web-marketing, online-marketing or e-Marketing, is the marketing of products or services over the Internet.
 The Internet has brought media to a global audience.
 The interactive nature of Internet marketing in terms of providing instant responses and eliciting responses are the unique qualities of the medium.
-Internet marketing is sometimes considered to be broad in scope because it not only refers to marketing on the Internet, but also includes marketing done via e-mail and wireless media.
+Internet marketing is sometimes considered to be broad in scope because it not only refers to marketing on the Internet but also includes marketing done via e-mail and wireless media.
 Management of digital customer data and electronic customer relationship management (ECRM) systems are also often grouped together under internet marketing.

 Internet marketing ties together creative and technical aspects of the Internet, including: design, development, advertising, and sales.